PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter09/Tutorial/README.md

 }
 ```

-This function should also add labels for the axes, a horizontal label below the _x_-axis and a vertical label to the left of the _y_-axis, and.
+This function should also add labels for the axes, a horizontal label below the _x_-axis and a vertical label to the left of the _y_-axis.
 The vertical label is rotated 90 degrees.

 ```js
 function drawAxes() {